TylerLu/Huddle/README.md

 ### Verify the Bot

-1. Navigate to the bot you registered.
+1. Navigate to the Bot you registered.

    ![](Images/bot-19.png)

-2. Click -**>Test**, input “list ideas”, then send.
+2. Click **->Test**, input `list ideas`, then send.

    ![](Images/bot-20.png)

-3. If you get message like below, the Bot isdeployed successfully.
+3. If you get responses like above, the Bot is deployed successfully.

    > Note: If the message could not be send, please click **retry **for a few times**.**
    >